 In his will, the founder made the foundation the sole heir of his business assets.
 Since the death of Annmarie Wolf in 1969, the Richard and Annemarie Wolf Foundation is the sole shareholder of Richard Wolf GmbH.
-The structure of the foundation remains unchanged under company law and will celebrate its 50th anniversary in 2019.
+The structure of the foundation remains unchanged under company law and celebrated ist 50th anniversary in 2019.
 Since then, profits have been paid exclusively to the charitable foundation.

 The foundation is charitable and the purpose of the foundation is the promotion of medical science, in particular those specialist areas that work with endoscopes.
 In addition, the foundation exercises statutory shareholder rights as they are subject to the stipulation of the foundation as the sole shareholder.
 The Board of the Foundation is therefore responsible for auditing, monitoring and advising the management.
 The constructive consultancy tasks are governed by the personnel-oriented and socially acceptable implementation of a qualified growth trajectory for the Richard Wolf Group of companies.